Colo. Sen. Bennet On House Effort To Pass Debt Bill

 By now, people expected that the debt ceiling debate would move to the U.S. Senate after the House passed a bill.

-Senator MICHAEL BENNET (Democrat, Colorado): Thank you for having me, Steve.
+MICHAEL BENNET: Thank you for having me, Steve.

 INSKEEP: Let me just ask directly.
 How do you guys plan to get out of this?